Penwith · TR19

 Why St Just in Penwith is its own job.

-Conservation Area covers the market square and Bank Square.
+Around St Just in Penwith (TR19), conservation Area covers the market square and Bank Square.
 AONB, Heritage Coast and World Heritage Site (Cornish Mining) designations across the parish.
 Mining heritage shapes most planning decisions.
 For new build specifically, parts of St Just in Penwith sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around St Just in Penwith drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every St Just in Penwith project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading St Just in Penwith properly up front saves more time than any drawing tool ever will.
+Most of our new build work in St Just in Penwith lands on Wesleyan chapels and chapel conversions, with detailing that has to nod to the wider Pendeen streetscape.

 Planning note